Abagnale92/PharmaConsulting/README.md

 # PharmaConsulting
-Drug Ontology & Web App for consulting
-The Ontology was created with Protegé
+Drug Ontology & Web App for consulting, the Ontology was created with Protegé

 # Server
 Virtuoso Universal Server